 1.)
-Design flexibility – Prefab homes offer a range of house plans to choose from and hundreds of options to customize the house you select.
+Design flexibility – Prefabs offer a range of house plans to choose from and hundreds of options to customize the house you select.
 Depending on your local building code, you can modify the plan to suit your construction specification – be it a single level or a multi level house.

 2.)
-Reduced construction time – Modular home is typically built in about 30 per cent the time required to construct a site built house.
+Reduced construction time – A modular home is typically built in about 30 per cent the time required to construct a site built house.
 This is because construction work – foundation (on-site) and home construction (at the factory) – can be done concurrently thus saving a lot of time over a site built home.

 In addition, there are no delays from weather restrictions, material theft or contractor problems as may be the norm with a site built home.